status-im/swarms/ideas/143-seamless-login.md

 ### Iteration 1

-Research security, technical, and UX implications of adding TouchID-like features in addition to the password.
+Perform some research:
+1) Think more of security and privacy implications; dicuss what exactly needs to be implemented and how;
+2) Discuss different technical aspects like encryption of Realm (look at react-native-keychain and PR [#3829](https://github.com/status-im/status-react/pulls/3829)) and libraries for biometric authentication;
+3) Think of possible restrictions of biometric authentication;
+4) Think of UX: Do we need any special onboarding screen or not?
+What exactly needs to be added to Settings and how should it look like?

 ### Iteration 2

-During onboarding give users the option to setup seamless authentication (if their device supports it) and use the device/OS conventions to enable, or skip.
-There will be a setting to manage this preference.
+1) Implement biometric authentication;
+2) Make all required changes to onboarding flow and Settings;
+3) Perform usability tests;
+4) Perform security analysis.

 ## Iteration 3

-Research crashes, logouts, and other related issues in Status.
+1) Research crashes, logouts, and other related issues.
 Some exploration has started [here#2869](https://github.com/status-im/status-react/issues/2869#issuecomment-376098196).

-Propose fixes that improve both security and usability.
+2) Propose fixes that improve both security and usability.

-## Iteration 4

-Implement improves from iteration 3.

 ## Success Metrics